 Emergency money.
 This is a crucial category, because it can make or break your faith in budgets over the long term.
 All of the expenses detailed above are routine, involving spending that's obvious and ongoing.
 But nonroutine expenses occur; they're just unforeseen.
 Examples include major car damage, losing teeth in a hockey game, a last-minute bachelor's party weekend in Vegas, or even getting laid off.
 The reality is, unforeseen things happen all the time, and you need a safety net so that when they do occur, they don't put you into major debt.
 "One way to estimate a monthly figure is to add up any nonroutine expenses that cropped up last year, then divide the number by 12," said Fortier.
 It's not foolproof, but it's a start.

-Because individual cases are unique, you might want to start with consulting an agency such as the National Foundation for Credit Counseling, a nonprofit organization with a network of qualified financial counselors.
+Where to start Because individual cases are unique, you might want to start with consulting an agency such as the National Foundation for Credit Counseling, a nonprofit organization with a network of qualified financial counselors.
 They can help you to record your expenses to help you design a budget that will keep you debt-free.

 Visit Money.com's Instant Budget Maker to find out more on how to allocate your money.
 By inputting a few details about yourself and your household, you can find out how your spending measures up to other American households with matching demographics.
 You can also analyze your budget plan by supplying additional information on your spending.